 The NPF recognises the need to protect important reserves of aggregates and minerals from development that might prejudice their utilisation.
-In this regard, your planning authority should be mindful of the need to protect access to essential non-renewable resources, such as aggregates and minerals necessary to accommodate construction development within your county.
+Your planning authority should be mindful of the need to protect access to essential non-renewable resources, such as aggregates and minerals necessary to accommodate construction development within your county.